Jaxydog/Astral/README.md

 ## License

-Astral is licensed under GNU Affero General Public License.
+Astral is licensed under the GNU Affero General Public License.
 See [COPYING.md](./COPYING.md) for more details.